 Toy Safety Expertise – The BTHA retains a number of toy safety experts to keep up-to-date on the latest developments and to give advice to the membership.
 These experts work with a wider field of toy safety specialists from the BTHA membership through the BTHA’s Technical Committee.
 They also meet regularly with advisors from the wider industry.

 The group meets three times a year as a full committee and smaller working groups meet between these times to cover specialist subjects.
 Many of the members are specialists in their field and represent the wider toy industry in discussions, helping to develop the key toy safety standards through various working groups, both inside and outside the BTHA.

-The work of the Technical Committee is fed back into the European Union and into other associations and key stakeholder groups (such as Toy Industries of Europe, the International Council of Toy Industries, the Trading Standards Institute and the Department of Business, Innovation and Skills) to ensure the BTHA has a voice during discussions on toy safety issues that will affect members.
+The work of the Technical Committee is fed back into the European Union and into other associations and key stakeholder groups (such as Toy Industries of Europe, the International Council of Toy Industries, the Chartered Trading Standards Institute, the Department of Business, Innovation and Skills, the Department for Exiting Europe and others) to ensure the BTHA has a voice during discussions on toy safety issues that will affect members.

 One of the committee’s main roles is to develop guidance for BTHA members and to highlight potential upcoming issues for consideration.
 Once an upcoming issue has been highlighted the committee establishes the best experts to look into the subject and to draw up working guidelines to help standardise the response to the issue and clarify the toy industry’s position.

 Published guidance documents are made available on the website to ensure as many people as possible have access to the information to try to ensure there is one standard way of conforming to an issue that all stakeholders can accept, including members, retailers, trading standards officers, laboratories, etc.